wbannick/wbannick.github.io/_posts/2020-11-27-weekly_lyrics.markdown

 permalink: /posts/weekly_lyrics/
 ---

 For years music has been where I turned to for answers when life was difficult or confusing to me.
 Each week, I plan on adding a couple lines that have stuck out to me to this page.
-Some weeks I may instead post the name of a song that I couldn't stop playing recently.
 I hope that people reading this can find meaning in these lyrics too.

+Some weeks I will also add some "songs of the week."
+Such songs represent one or two of the songs that I found myself playing on repeat around the time of the post.
 <br>

 ## January 16 2021
+#### Songs of the week:
+TUNDAH FIYAH - Tobe Nwigwe ft.
+Nell & Mumu Fresh <br>
+Anxiety - Joell Ortiz

+#### Weekly Lyrics:

 ```
 "I hide behind a smile while my mind is runnin' wild
 Nervous for no reason, heart beatin' like a mile a minute